johashei/matplatex/README.md

 You’d need to recreate every figure each time you make a change.

 ### … use tikzplotlib?
 Tikzplotlib is great for simple figures, but fails to accurately recreate more complex ones, or ones with too much data.
-MatpLaTeX is meant to cover a different usecase that tikzplotlib rather than compete with it.
+MatpLaTeX is meant to cover a different use case rather than compete with tikzplotlib.

 ### … use pgfplots from the getgo?
-I like python.
+If you analyse data in python you’re likely already making figures.
+It’s often convenient to use those figures directly in a LaTeX document.

 ### … spend time on actual work rather than on tiny details nobody cares about anyway?
 _I_ care.

-## Motivation
-You've probably been there: you made a nice figure and now you want no include it in your LaTeX document.
-But the text is too small.
-And the font doesn't match.

-You open the matplotlib documentation and adjust all the necessary settings for the figure to look right, perfectly at home in your manuscript.